 - 1. Print out or email your Summary/Submit page for your committee chair to review. - 2.
 Obtain your chair's signature either somewhere on the summary page or through email.
 This indicates that your chair approves your courses and agrees to serve as chair.
 Note: All MA students doing an Applied Project must choose a chair and a second member. - 3.
-Return (or send via email) the signed summary page to Sheila Luna (RBH 125) for department approval.
-If you experience technical difficulty with submission, contact ipos-q@asu.edu.
-For other questions, contact Sheila Luna at Sheila.Luna@asu.edu
+Return (or send via email) the signed summary page to either Sheila Luna (PhD) or Kira Assad (MA) for department approval.